harche/blog/_posts/2025-10-04-cuda-ipc-field-notes.md

 - **GPU hardware**: Any NVIDIA GPU that supports peer access.
 I ran most tests on L4s but the patterns hold for A100s as well.
 - **Driver/runtime**: NVIDIA container runtime (`nvidia-container-toolkit`) with CUDA 12.x.
 - **Cluster baseline**: Kubernetes 1.31 for the DRA scenarios; earlier versions work for the non-DRA experiments.
-- **Helper script**: `which_gpu.sh` in the repo prints the device list inside a container—handy when you’re not sure what the scheduler handed you.

 If you want to check topology, compile and run `ipc_example/peer_access_matrix.cu`.
 It prints a matrix of `cudaDeviceCanAccessPeer(i, j)` values so you can confirm which GPU pairs support peer access.